-Featuring striking, striped foliage, Calathea Burle Marxii [kal-uh-THEE-uh] is an interesting houseplant and perfect for rooms without direct sun.
+Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

-As an evergreen plant, the leaves remain on display throughout the year.
+As evergreen perennials, the leaves remain on display throughout the year.

-It is part of the Maranta family (prayer plant) and native to Brazil and also an easy-care plant.
+It is part of the Marantaceae family (Maranta leuconeura prayer plant) and native to rainforests of Brazil and also an easy-care plant.

-‘Burle-Marxii’ is named after the famous Brazilian artist and landscape designer – Roberto Burle Marx, who I had the pleasure of once meeting.
+Ctenanthe Burle-Marxii is named after the famous Brazilian artist and landscape designer – Roberto Burle Marx, who I had the pleasure of meeting once.

-The Burle-Marxii Calathea plant goes by several other identities:
+The Burle-Marxii Calathea plant goes by several common names:

 - Stromanthe amabilis